-Universal access to financial services that improve input & machinery access, insure crops and make payments more efficient insurance by leveraging e-vouchers, mobile payments and digital banking and insurance solutions.
+Universal access to financial services that improve input & machinery access, insure crops and make payments more efficient

+This solution area focuses on increasing access to financial services such as credit, financing, and insurance by leveraging e-vouchers, mobile payments and digital banking and insurance solutions.
 Five use cases have been identified in this solution area with two prioritized for Phase 1 of the roadmap.
 The table below shows the phasing, descriptions, and the target end users of each use case.